 Retention of Research Data

-There is a specific and limited exemption from the requirements of the DPA for research data - the research data may be retained indefinitely.
-Researchers must determine the retention requirements for their research data and records on a project by project basis, or at least for clearly defined categories of projects, taking account of:
+Research data is subject to a specific and limited exemption from the requirements of the GDPR.
+Unlike other processing of personal data, personal data for research use may, in some circumstances, be retained indefinitely.
+Researchers must determine the retention requirements for their research data and records on a project by project basis, or at least for clearly defined categories of projects, taking into account:

-- The Research and Enterprise publication Good Practice in Research provides recommendations on documenting results and storing primary data based on the requirements of several Research Councils.
+The Research Strategy & Innovation Office's publication Good Practice in Research, available as part of the Research Integrity Framework, provides recommendations on documenting results and storing primary data based on the requirements of several Research Councils.